Don’t have an account?

 - Phenotype reserve

-The originating donor sample/donation or previous testing of donor has had an extended phenotype performed, and forms part of a panel of cells reserved for patients with antibodies or where antigen negative blood is otherwise specifically required.
+The originating donor sample/donation or, the donor previously, has had an extended phenotype performed, and forms part of a panel of cells reserved for patients with antibodies or where antigen negative blood is otherwise specifically required.